 The review of the Action Plan must be aligned to the annual Housing Delivery Test results as a minimum (in line with government requirements).
-As the Council expects a result of above 85% in the 2020 HDT it is expected that the Council will need to publish an updated Action Plan within six months of publication of the next HDT results (expected in November 2020.
+As the Council expects to pass the 2021 Housing Delivery Test it is expected that the Council will not publish an updated Action Plan in 2022, but will publish a Housing Delivery Statement that details the Housing Delivery Test results and any appropriate actions.